fabacab/wp-seedbank/readme.txt

 2. The Batch Exchange page lets you upload a file to create many seed exchanges at once.

 == Changelog ==

+= 0.2.3 =
+* Simpler seed exchange editing screen for typical users.
+* Manage comments (public replies to seed exchange posts) on the post edit screen itself.
+* Allow admins to reassign seed exchange author.
+* Seed exchange posts can now be viewed as their own archive category.
+* Fix bug where singular post type name wasn't correctly set or displayed.

 = 0.2.2 =
 * Fix bug where permalink structure did not reflect seed exchange post types.